TtesseractT/Synthetic-Audio-Detection/README.md

 ## Accuracy Metrics

-Below is a summary of the classification metrics obtained during internal testing:
+Below is a summary of the classification metrics obtained during internal testing of 3.8 Million 4 second audio files with 6 indevidual classes:

 > **Saved best model with accuracy:** 98.53%
 > **Epoch:** 3